NotTheStig/Abhiyaan_SoftwareAppl_EP19B027/README.md

 For the ros questions, the src folder has been uploaded. q_b1 is the solution to question B.1. pothole.ipynb is the solution to question B.2.
+For the remaining questions, the answers are there in the .pdf.

 Further details about each question can be found in the .pdf in this repository.